SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/contosowebpage.png)

-3. In the **Search Box**, put the following code and  click on **Search**.
-**' UNION SELECT '0', '1', '2', STUFF((select name from sys.tables FOR XML PATH('')),1,1,''), '4', '5', '6', '7', '8', '2010-10-10' --**
+3. In the **Search Box**, put the following code and  click on **Search**. `' UNION SELECT '0', '1', '2', STUFF((select name from sys.tables FOR XML PATH('')),1,1,''), '4', '5', '6', '7', '8', '2010-10-10' --`

 ![](images/searchbox.png)

-4. This will create an SQL Injection in the database.
+4. This will perform a SQL Injection in the database.
+Azure SQL Security shoult detect ant notify you about the threat on the email address you provided in last step.

-5. You will receive an alert email regarding the threat, to review that navigate to https://portal.office.com.
+5. Let us check if you recevied an email about it.
+You can open  https://portal.office.com in another tab in your browser.
+Login with same Azure Credentials you used to login to azure portal.

 6. Select **Outlook**.

 ![](images/outlook.png)